Understanding Your Responsibilities

-I’ve never been asked to keep a record of activities before.
+I’ve never been asked to keep a record of activities (ROA) before.
 Was I supposed to?

-When do I have to submit my record of activities to the clerk of the governing board?
+When do I have to submit my ROA to the clerk of the governing board?

-Effective August 12, 2009, you have to prepare your log within 150 days of the start of a new term or appointment, and you have to submit it to the clerk no later than 180 days of taking office.
+Effective August 12, 2009, you have to prepare your ROA within 150 days of the start of a new term or appointment, and you have to submit it to the clerk no later than 180 days of taking office.
 See our schedule of due dates for the ROA for help determining what to do and when to do it.

 My term of office began before August 12, 2009.
 What does this regulation mean to me?
 How do I comply with it?

-For elected or appointed officials whose terms began before August 12, 2009, the expanded requirements of Regulation 315.4 applied at the start of the term after their next election/appointment to office.
+For elected or appointed officials whose terms began before August 12, 2009, the expanded requirements of Regulation 315.4 apply at the start of the term after their next election/appointment to office.

-Do I have to submit a record of my work activities if my term of office began before August 12, 2009?
+Do I have to submit an ROA if my term of office began before August 12, 2009?

-You still have to keep a log and submit to your governing board.
-Since your term began prior to August 12, 2009, you are only required to keep a log for one month.
-We encourage everyone to keep a three-month log, but the regulation doesn’t require this until the start of the term after your next election/appointment to office.
+You still have to keep an ROA and submit to your governing board.
+Since your term began prior to August 12, 2009, you are only required to keep an ROA for one month.
+We encourage everyone to keep a three-month ROA, but the regulation doesn’t require this until the start of the term after your next election/appointment to office.

 I was appointed to my position prior to August 12, 2009 and serve continuously.
 Does Regulation 315.4 apply to me?